 Brew Exchange could have a great gimmick but in their headlong rush to worship the almighty dollar they missed the mark.
 As you may know, the business prices their beer according to current demand in the bar.
 If everybody’s drinking Great Divide the value goes up and up.
-If everybody’s ignoring Live Oak, the price inches downward.
+If everybody’s ignoring Live Oak and is complacent with some mocktail recipes, the price inches downward.
 Electronic tickers a la Wall Street keep you up to date on value.
 Unfortunately they’ve also decided to run cocktail prices on their machinery as well.
 I could not care less on the fluctuating value of Jack Daniels and Diet Coke.
 It’s a bore.
 But I do love the 72 tap beer wall(s)

 The pour: Decent.
 It’s almost impossible to get a properly poured beer in Austin.
 Local barkeeps either pour it “too full” and yes there is such a thing or under fill the blasted glass.
 There is an art and science to pouring a beer.
 Brew Exchange performed adequately.